Blendify/blender-manual/blender_docs/manual/editors/node_editor/nodes/groups.rst

    | Menu:     :menuselection:`Info Editor --> File --> Link/Append`

-Once you have appended a Node Tree to your blend-file, you can make use of it in the Node editor by pressing :kbd:`Shift-A`, :menuselection:`Add --> Group`, then select the appended group.
+Once you have appended a Node Tree to your blend-file, you can make use of it in the Node editor by pressing :kbd:`Shift-A`, :menuselection:`Add --> Group`, then selecting the appended group.
-The "control panel" of the Group is the individual controls for the grouped nodes.
+The "control panel" of the Group include the individual controls for the grouped nodes.
 You can change them by working with the Group node like any other node.